by Martin Maenza

 “Thanks so much for running me past the video store,” Dawn Granger said as she sat in the passenger seat of the car.

-“No problem,” said Hank Hall.
+“No problem,” Hank Hall replied.
 “Can’t have you getting a late fee.”
 He chuckled.

-The lights at the other end of the intersection changed from green to yellow when a pair of police cars came barreling though the intersection; their lights were flashing red, and their sirens were blaring.
+The lights at the other end of the intersection changed from green to yellow when a pair of police cars came barreling through the intersection, their lights flashing red and sirens blaring.
 “I wonder what that’s about,” Dawn said.

 “Let’s find out!”
 The light changed green, allowing Hank Hall to make a left turn to follow the police.

 “We’ve got no choice,” another guard said.
 The security detail began to open fire on the intruder.
-The bullets ricocheted off the back of the armored suit.
-The armored man continued unfazed.
+Bullets ricocheted off the back of the armored suit, but the intruder remained unfazed.
 “No good!”
-He pulled out his radio that was clipped to his belt.
-“Intruder heading for consulate lobby!”
+He pulled out a radio clipped to his belt.
+“Intruder heading for the consulate lobby!”

 The Sino-Superman easily broke down the heavy wooden door with his mighty fists.
-He stepped onto the splintered wood and entered the marble floored lobby.
+He stepped onto the splintered wood and entered the marble-floored lobby.
 His eyes darted around quickly, as if to orient himself to the surroundings.
-The eyes then focused on the stairwell that went upstairs.
+The eyes then focused on the stairwell leading upstairs.

 As he began to move toward the steps, a number of men in suits rushed him.
 “Get him!”